Miroslav Lajčák: OSCE Chairperson-in-Office (2019)

 In 2019, Lajčák was particularly active in East and South-East Europe as Chairperson-in-office of the OSCE.
 Slovakia's OSCE Chairmanship focused on people, dialogue and stability.
 During his tenure, Lajčák visited 15 OSCE field presences to highlight the OSCE's important work on the ground, and held high-level talks with interlocutors in the OSCE region, including Russian Foreign Minister Sergey Lavrov in February, June, and September 2019, as well as US Secretary of State Mike Pompeo in April 2019.
 Ahead of the 26th OSCE Ministerial Council, Lajčák shared his Bratislava Appeal, an informal initiative addressed to foreign ministers from across the OSCE area arguing for more support to the OSCE and multilateralism.

 EU Special Representative for the Belgrade-Pristina Dialogue and other Western Balkan regional issues (2020)

 On 2 April 2020, Lajčák was appointed by the EU Council as EU Special Representative for the Belgrade-Pristina Dialogue and other Western Balkan regional issues.
 His 12-months mandate includes the tasks to achieve comprehensive normalization of the relations between Serbia and Kosovo, improve good neighborly relations and reconciliation between partners in the Western Balkans, helping them overcome the legacy of the past, and contribute to the consistency and effectiveness of EU action in the Western Balkans.
-From 1 April 2021, his mandate was extended until 31 August 2022.
+His mandate has been since extended twice.

+Personal life

+Lajčák is married to Jarmila Lajčáková-Hargašová (born 1966), a TV news presenter.
+They have two daughters.

+Lajčák had links to an American financier and child sex offender, Jeffrey Epstein, with Epstein referring to Lajčák in several messages, describing him as a person of “international influence.”
+Their relationship went as far as Epstein calling Lajčák by his nickname, "Miro".
+Emails indicate that Epstein viewed him as an international ally.